Skip to main content

 Machine NFTMachineNFTIndependent tokenId (not equal to machineId)Financial digital twin, carries MCR and revenue metadataTransfer moves the financial representation; identity stays with the machine

 Machine ID ≠ Machine NFT token ID.
 The registerMachine SDK method (register() on IdentityRegistry) and registerFor SDK method (registerFor(machineAddress) on IdentityRegistry) both return a machineId.
-The mintNft(machineId, recipient) SDK method (mint(machineId, recipient) on MachineNFT) results in a different token ID.
+The mintNft(machineId, recipient) SDK method (mint(machineId, recipient) on MachineNFT) results in a different .
 MachineNFT has its own auto-incrementing tokenId sequence.
 Read the Machine NFT token ID back with tokenIdOf(machineId).

 Machine Card